The Number That Gets Announced and the Number That Matters

 Raising MGNREGA wages from roughly Rs 200-300 per day to Rs 400 per day would require approximately Rs 30,000-40,000 crore in additional annual allocation.
 That is less than 0.15% of India's GDP.

 First, update the poverty line.
 The government should appoint a new expert committee - with a fixed six-month mandate - to set an income poverty line appropriate for India's current development level.
-Until India knows how many poor people it actually has, it cannot measure whether its programs are working.
+Better measurement strengthens the case for India's progress, not weakens it.

-Second, fix MGNREGA.
-Raise wages to at least Rs 400 per day - the level its own expert committee recommended - and clear the Rs 12,219 crore in unpaid wages immediately.
+Second, fix MGNREGA delivery.
+Raise wages to at least Rs 400 per day - the level the government's own expert committee recommended - and clear the Rs 12,219 crore in unpaid wages immediately.
 Economist Jean Dreze has noted that raising wage rates would benefit all workers, while increasing guaranteed days would benefit only a small minority.

 Third, shift from transfers to jobs.
 Free food reduces visible destitution.
 It does not create the non-farm rural jobs that allow families to permanently exit poverty.
-India needs to redirect investment toward rural manufacturing and agri-processing clusters in its poorest states - particularly Bihar, Jharkhand, Uttar Pradesh, and Madhya Pradesh - that can absorb unskilled labor and convert it into formal wage employment.
+India should scale investment in rural manufacturing and agri-processing clusters in its poorest states - particularly Bihar, Jharkhand, Uttar Pradesh, and Madhya Pradesh - to absorb unskilled labor into formal wage employment.
+This is exactly the model that complements the infrastructure investment the Modi government has already made in these states.

 Kerala solved its poverty problem by investing in human capital for generations.
 Vietnam solved its by giving farmers land rights and connecting them to global supply chains.
-Both models work.
-India has the evidence.
+Both models have evidence behind them.
+India has the platform to do both at scale.